 INTL-3123 International Experience

 During this course, students participate in an experience that immerses them for at least one week in the international business environment of a country or countries paying particular attention to the methods, practices and challenges of conducting business in an international environment.
 Course requirements include attending at pre-trip seminars and completing all course assignments after the conclusion of the travel experience.
-This course is offered as needed.
+This course is normally offered as needed.

 INTL-4123 International Finance